Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_Tutorial.rst

 - *Other plaforms* : Unzip the downloaded zip file into a chosen directory.

 .. warning::
-    The chosen directory can be anywhere but be sure that you have write access.
+    The chosen directory can be anywhere, but be sure that you have write access.
 If you are using the computer of your company, the Program Files folder is probably not a good idea.

 .. note::
     - Only from version 3.3, NoiseModelling releases include the user interface described in this tutorial.